Constantine Mavrocordatos: Reforms and downfall

 The prince attempted to impose a degree of centralism in the face of boyar privilege, and, despite boyar protests, created an administration which relied on a more professional, salaried apparatus, consisting of ispravnici he himself appointed to office, and who could act as judges; he also merged the traditional personal treasury of princes with that of the Wallachian administrative body, and decided to deny boyar title to families whose members no longer held official appointments.
 In 1761, due to the reforms' effects, the Ban of Oltenia moved his seat from Craiova to Bucharest, leaving the region to be ruled by a kaymakam.

-Mavrocordatos was wounded and taken prisoner by the Russian troops of Catherine II, after his resistance in Galaţi during the Fifth Russo-Turkish War, on November 5, 1769.
-He was taken to Iaşi where he died in captivity.
+Mavrocordatos was wounded and taken prisoner by the Russian troops of Catherine II, after his resistance in Galați during the Fifth Russo-Turkish War, on November 5, 1769.
+He was taken to Iași where he died in captivity.
 Despite their attempts to have the reforms overturned, boyars had to deal with their effects, as successive rulers confirmed the laws' scope.